cheshire137/cleverhubot/README.md

     Hubot> Dinner is for to eat.
     Hubot> hubot clever tell me a joke
     Hubot> A quiet woman walked into a room.

+## How to Deploy to Heroku

+    heroku create

+Make note of the URL Heroku puts it on, then use that URL:

+    heroku config:set HEROKU_URL=http://some-heroku-name-1234.herokuapp.com